-This module reviews the main features of IFRS 3 Business Combinations’ acquisition method.
+This module reviews the main features of the IFRS 3 Business Combinations’ acquisition method.
 This module also explores group accounting as required by IFRS 10 Consolidated Financial Statements and IAS 27 Separate Financial Statements and accounting for associates in accordance with IAS 28 Investments in Associates and Joint Ventures.
 Disclosures in accordance with IFRS 12 Disclosure of Interests in Other Entities are also covered.
 Preparation and presentation of consolidated financial statements is discussed with emphasis on pre-acquisition equity, intra-group transactions and non-controlling interests.

 A set of consolidated financial statements is used to illustrate the nature of information provided.

-- Part A: IFRS 3 Business Combinations
+Part A: IFRS 3 Business Combinations

-- Part B: Consolidated financial statements
+Part B: Consolidated financial statements

-- Part C: Investments in associates
+Part C: Investments in associates

 Part D: Joint arrangements – Overview